Thommas/baby-build/ROADMAP.md

   They should know how to put limits. childs mimics parent behavior, it's important to show a good example.
 - In Japan they get money for high grades
+- Indicates when a feature is inspired from a videogame (Path of exile build, FF15 photos)

 Links